anujgarg2291/PhoneVerifyApp/README.md

 	•	Local Database: If the phone number is valid, the phone number, carrier, and location are stored in a local database.

-	•	API Call: The app uses an API to validate the phone number and retrieve carrier and location details.
+	•	API Call: The app uses the [apilayer API](https://apilayer.com/) to validate the phone number and retrieve carrier and location details.

 	•	SwiftUI & Combine: Built using SwiftUI and Combine framework.